Investment - What can you afford? - Finding a home

 Being a cash buyer means you can purchase a property outright using readily available funds without the need for financing or a mortgage.
 This means you have sufficient money in your bank account to cover the full purchase price.
 Being a cash buyer doesn't involve paying with physical cash; instead, the money is transferred electronically.
 This ensures that all transactions are traceable and comply with legal requirements, including anti-money laundering regulations.

-Buying a house with cash is essentially the same as buying with a mortgage.
+The process when buying a house with cash is largely similar to buying with a mortgage.
 However, without a lender involved, the amount of paperwork and the number of steps required to close the sale are reduced.
 This can lead to a smoother and faster closing experience.
-The process of buying a house with cash looks like this:

 1. Finding the right property.
 This step is similar to purchasing with a mortgage but as a cash buyer, you might find sellers are more eager to work with you since you can often move faster and there's less chance of the deal falling through.